 CIPE Partners Achieve Advocacy Milestone for Kyrgyz Entrepreneurs

 CIPE is making significant strides in creating a more supportive business environment for women through its “National Women’s Business Agendas for Central Asia” project.
-Due to persistent advocacy by the Coalition for the Development of Women Entrepreneurs, the Kyrgyz Parliament is on track to adopt a legal definition of “women’s entrepreneurship.”
-This landmark decision will boost support and improve access to financing for women entrepreneurs.
+Due to persistent advocacy by the Coalition for the Development of Women Entrepreneurs, the Kyrgyz Parliament approved the adoption of a legal definition of “women’s entrepreneurship.”
+This landmark decision is expected to boost support and improve access to financing for women entrepreneurs.

 CIPE’s Impact through Women’s Business Agendas